 Getting to Outcomes

 As parents, youth, and allied community members collaboratively campaign for equity-focused education reform, they develop individual and community leadership and power — capacities critical to building a civic infrastructure and a genuinely participatory democracy.
 This work is difficult and slow-going; it requires smarts, skills, and stamina.
 How can we know that we are making a difference?
 What combination of strategies and competencies enable the results we seek?
 And how do we best capture outcomes in the multiple realms touched upon by community organizing campaigns — change in individuals, communities, and education policy and practice?
 Produced in partnership with Research for Action, “Getting to Outcomes, A User’s Guide” provides funders and grassroots groups with a theory of change for how education organizing works, and a set of possible indicators, measures and data sources through which to gauge success.
-Click here for the “Getting to Outcomes” Guide.
+Click here to access the “Getting to Outcomes” publication by CPER and Research for Action.

 Each year, CPER brings together several hundred grantees and donors to learn, network, strategize, re-energize and refuel.
 Workshops, trainings, and plenaries facilitate dialogue between grassroots activists and prominent policymakers and education researchers, providing a place for diverse members of the CPER community to grapple with challenges and showcase best practices.
 The dynamic annual convening builds on and extends learning supports offered in local, sustained contexts throughout the year.
 Click here for CPER’s 2012 Convening Report.